sfc-gh-bhess/snowpipe_rest/spring/README.md

 application locally.

 ## Running Locally
-To run the application locally, you will need to run with Java v11 (which I will indicate with `java11`).
+To run the application locally, you will need to run with Java.
 You need to specify a few parameters to run:
 * `snowflake.url` - the HTTPS URL for your Snowflake account (e.g., `https://myacct.snowflakecomputing.com`)
 * `snowflake.user` - the Snowflake user that the application should use
 * `snowflake.role` - the role for the Snowflake user that the application should use